Total Hip Replacement in New York City

 If your hip replacement is causing you pain, or if you are experiencing other complications, a revision hip replacement may be recommended.

 If you are experiencing hip pain that is interfering with your daily activities and are interested in a total hip replacement, a consultation with an experienced orthopaedic specialist may be the first step towards helping you regain mobility, return to your normal daily activities, and get back in the game.
 Here, at our practice, Dr. David Mayman provides personalized treatment solutions paired with cutting-edge technology to deliver total patient care and optimal results.
-Call 212.774.2024 or fill out the form on this page to schedule an appointment.
+Call 212.774.2024 to schedule an appointment.